You are here

 The TGA has been continuously monitoring the emerging scientific literature in this area and working cooperatively with international regulatory agencies to ensure that appropriate regulatory action is undertaken if any unacceptable risk of harm/toxicity is identified.

 Inorganic UV filters zinc oxide (ZnO) and titanium dioxide (TiO2) have been used as ingredients in sunscreens for over three decades.
 However, one apparent disadvantage of ZnO and TiO2 is that in their macroparticulate (bulk) form in sunscreens, they are visible on the skin as an opaque layer resulting in reluctance of consumers to use the products.
-This visual effect has been addressed by decreasing the particle size of these metal oxides to nanoparticle (NP) form (see Section 2).
+This undesirable visual effect has been addressed by decreasing the particle size of these metal oxides to nanoparticle (NP) form (see Section 2).
 When used in this NP form, these oxides cannot be seen on the skin but retain or even augment their UV-sunscreening properties.

 In the USA, patents on TiO2 and ZnO NPs were filed in the 1980s (Wang & Tooley 2011), although in Australia the use of TiO2 and ZnO NPs in sunscreens began later.
 These NPs are particularly useful in sunscreens because of their intrinsic ability to filter ultraviolet (UV)A as well as UVB wave length spectra, thus providing broader protection than any other sunscreening agent.